beardedLegend/k8-APT/README.md

   request, so `Request` level yields events that look like `Metadata`.
 The aggregated server needs its own audit policy.
-* **Long-running reads produce two events** (`ResponseStarted` and `ResponseComplete`); watches produce one.
+* **Long-running reads produce two events** (`ResponseStarted` and `ResponseComplete`), watches included, unless a rule omits `ResponseStarted` for them.
 Anonymous `HEAD /` and `OPTIONS /` are logged under the lowercased HTTP method as the verb, so a load-balancer probe drop written for `get` will not match them.
 * **Pods created through `generateName`** have no `objectRef.name`; correlate through the owning ReplicaSet.
+* **Admission leaves its verdict in the audit event.** Pod Security in `audit` mode adds `pod-security.kubernetes.io/audit-violations`, a ValidatingAdmissionPolicy bound with `validationActions: [Audit]` adds `validation.policy.admission.k8s.io/validation_failure` — and neither appears anywhere else.
+A policy that drops those requests loses the verdict with them.
+* **A Helm release is a Secret (or a ConfigMap) holding the chart values.**
+  With `HELM_DRIVER=configmap` in `kube-system`, a policy that logs `kube-system` ConfigMaps at `Request` — the documentation example does — writes every value of the chart, passwords included, into the log.
-* **Deleting a namespace is loud.** The namespace controller sweeps every resource type in it — around 45 `deletecollection` calls in a second — and a dozen of them land at `Request` level, because a rule that keeps bodies for RBAC and networking outranks the rule that quietens platform accounts.
+* **Deleting a namespace is loud.** The namespace controller sweeps every resource type in it — around 45 `deletecollection` calls in a second, by the namespace controller, at whatever level the policy gives each resource.
   Worth knowing before you conclude that a controller went rogue.

 ## Log volume